lukashinsch/spring-boot-actuator-endpoint-list/README.md

 Simple entry page for spring boot actuator that lists links to all management endpoints under the root url of the management endpoints.

 ## Howto use
-Simply add dependency the dependency to your build and point browser to root of actuator url (including training slash).
+Simply add dependency the dependency to your build and point browser to root of actuator url (including trailing slash).

 ### Maven
 ```